 The Bowman Forest Regional Park covers an area of approximately 700 hectares and aims to showcase the old growth Laurentian forest, the lakes and the small mountains found there.
 For now, the only trail that exists is a loop that goes to the top of one of these mountains.

-It took me a little while to find the access to that trail (I had to walk back and forth on the road from the parking lot before I noticed the arrows indicating the direction towards the trail head).
+It took me a little while to find where to access the trail (I had to walk back and forth on the road from the parking lot before I noticed the arrows indicating the direction towards the trail head).
 But once I finally found the trail head, I was able to put on my snowshoes and take my first steps into Bowman Forest.

 The trail head may have been a little tricky to find, but after a few metres in the forest I realized that luckily the trail looked well marked and shouldn’t be too hard to follow.
 Fresh snow seemed to cover the trail in places, but it was still fairly visible.